What Is Peyote

 Peyote use can lead to a psychological addiction among people who crave the hallucinogenic effects.

-Over time, regular peyote users can develop ato the in the peyote cactus.
+Over time, regular peyote users can develop a tolerance to the mescaline in the peyote cactus.

 - Peyote itself is not physically addictive – that means that users do not experience any type of physical detox symptoms when they quit.